prose/prose/about.md

 ## Credits

-Prose is developed and maintained by [Development Seed](http://developmentseed.org), a creative data visualization and mapping team based in Washington, DC.
+Prose was created and maintained by [Development Seed](http://developmentseed.org), a creative data visualization and mapping team based in Washington, DC.

+The project is currently looking for [new maintainers](https://github.com/prose/prose/issues/743) and is maintained by the [community](https://github.com/prose/prose/graphs/contributors).